rogersnick/htmx-course/README.md

-# HTMX Foundations With AI
+# *HTMX Fundamentals Through Fun & Interactive Projects*

+This is an easily accessible HTMX + AI course that showcases modern web development techniques, focusing on the server-driven UI model.
+I'll walk through three mini projects (plus significant enhancements to each) to teach and demonstrate these concepts.

+This course is:

+- ✅ Unique & Fun – Not another boring CRUD app.
+- ✅ Highly Interactive – Makes HTMX shine with real-time updates & dynamic interactions.
+- ✅ Beginner-Friendly – Teaches core HTMX features in an exciting way.

+## Mini-Projects

  These projects showcase modern, minimal web development techniques, focusing on the server-driven UI model.
 You can find starter points in the `htmx-course-mvps` folder.

  ```bash
 git clone https://github.com/rogersnick/htmx-course.git